Table of Contents

 During her first pregnancy, a Rh-negative mother will usually not have problems with a Rh-positive baby.
 But if the mother’s immune system has previously seen Rh-positive blood through a previous pregnancy, it may be sensitized towards Rh factor, which means that it can produce antibodies against Rh factor.
 These antibodies can then cause fetal hemolytic anemia as it sees the Rh-positive fetal red blood cells and destroys them.

 This problem can be avoided by giving the mother an injection of Rh immunoglobulin (RhIg) during her first pregnancy.
-This immunoglobulin will cover any Rh factor presenting red blood cells in the blood stream, preventing the mother’s immune system from seeing it and developing antibodies towards it.
+This immunoglobulin will cover any Rh factor presenting red blood cells in the blood stream, preventing the mother’s immune system from recognizing it and developing antibodies towards it.

-She should receive RhIg in the middle of her pregnancy at around 28 weeks as well as within 72 hours after delivery.
+She should also receive RhIg in the middle of her pregnancy at around 28 weeks as well as within 72 hours after delivery.
 This will help prevent problems with future pregnancies with Rh-positive babies.

-Urinalysis is able to test for urinary tract infection (UTI), which is more common during the early stages of pregnancy.
+Urinalysis is done to test for urinary tract infection (UTI), which is more common during the early stages of pregnancy.
 It is usually caused by e.coli and is more common in pregnancy due to changes in the level of progesterone, which relaxes the ureter muscles.

 Asymptomatic bacteriuria can progress to UTI, and to avoid this, a course of medication is usually started.
 UTI in pregnancy increases the risk of low birth weight, premature labor, sepsis, pneumonia, and miscarriage.
 To prevent UTIs, it is recommended to drink 8 glasses of water, use the bathroom regularly, avoid soaking in tubs, and eat an antioxidant-rich diet.